Documentation

 Blockquote

 Displays quoted content with a left border accent.
-Inherits appearance from the parent by default for seamless embedding in themed containers.
+Inherits appearance from the parent by default, so it blends into themed containers.

 Customization